 The breeding ritual of the black widow spiders is where its name was derived from.
 The female black widow spider feeds on insects but it also feeds on its male mates.
 The spider tends to feed on its male counterparts right after mating thus becoming a widow itself hence, the name black widow.
 The breeding of the spider is very violent.
 The process starts when the male spider lays its semen on the web along with his sperm and palpi.
 Upon inserting his palpus into the female’s opening, the mating begins.
 The female then lays her eggs in a secured sac.
 A female black widow spider can lay up to several hundred eggs per sac.
 They can lay as few as four sacs and as many as nine sacs each year.
 The process takes twenty days to a month.

 In the maturation of the eggs, till they hatch.
 Around one hundred spiderlings will usually survive as they are known to be cannibals and end up eating the other eggs during the maturation process.
 The female spiders are larger and live longer than the males.

 Black widows are found in California.
 They can also be found around the globe in Asia, Australia, Africa, as well as South America.
 They usually reside in dark places where they can easily hide.

 The mating occurs in early spring and by the end of the summer, the female black widow has already laid her eggs.
 The eggs are protected by the female spider until they hatch into spiderlings.

 By the time spring arrives, these babies mature into young spiders.
 Young spiders are white and orange in color but they turn into shiny black as they grow up.
 Then during the next process which is called ballooning, the spider becomes able to release the silk web thread into the air and it creates a passage for itself to move to different places.
-Then they entirely become adults overwinter by hiding and find their own food along with making their own webs.
+Then they entirely become adults and overwinter by hiding and finding their own food along with making their own webs.